 The GenoDock project aims to provide a pipeline that could efficiently distinguish variants that destabilize protein drug binding activities (“Class 1”) from the rest (“Class 2”).
 Genomic, structural and physicochemical properties (features) of variants, proteins and ligands are playing important roles in discerning the two classes of variants.
 Thus we extract and define a list of features that discriminate the “Class 1” nsSNVs from those in “Class 2” and serve as training reference in our classifier (see ‘Methods’ for details on feature selection and construction).
 For each ‘SNV-Ligand-PDB’ in GenoDock database, we construct three groups of features（Figure 3; Supplementary Figure 6): SNV annotation features (Figure 3a); protein structure features (Figure 3b), and drug ligand features (Figure 3c) to see if these features are sensitive to differentiate the two classes of nsSNVs.

-In Figure 3a, we use SIFT and Polyphen-2 scores to show whether the nsSNVs associated with protein residues are intra-species conserved across a population.
-Intra-species conservation is measured at particular sites by aggregating nsSNVs over a region within the human population [7, 10, 30, 42].
-SIFT predicts whether an amino acid replacement would be “deleterious” or “tolerated” to protein functions.
-A lower SIFT score indicates a greater chance that a nsSNV being deleterious due to high inter-species residue conservation and high selective constrains [43].
-Similarly, Polyphen-2 score predicts impacts of human protein residue replacements on structures and functions.
-A higher score denotes a greater likelihood that a nsSNV being “possibly damaging” [30].
-We also employ GERP score to measure whether the point mutation is on inter-species conserved or variable regions by identifying functional constraints on genomic components among homologous sequences of diverse species across their phylogeny during an evolutionary time window [44-46].
-Substitutions of amino acid residues in conserved regions on proteins are more likely to be harmful, indicated by a higher GERP score [8].
+In Figure 3a, we use SIFT and Polyphen-2 scores to show whether the nsSNVs associated with protein residues are intra-species conserved across a population [7, 10, 30, 42].
+A lower SIFT score indicates a greater chance that a nsSNV being “deleterious” due to high inter-species residue conservation and high selective constrains [43].
+Similarly, a higher Polyphen-2 score denotes a greater likelihood that a nsSNV being “possibly damaging” [30].
+We also employ GERP score to measure whether the point mutation is on inter-species conserved [44-46], indicated by a higher GERP score [8].
 We observe nsSNVs in “Class 1” have a significantly lower mean SIFT score (mean = 0.101 and mean = 0.149, respectively) and a significantly higher Polyphen-2 score (mean = 0.665 and mean = 0.516, respectively) than those from “Class 2” (p-value for SIFT is 1.21e-6 and p-value for Polyphen-2 is 2.20e-18; both from two-sample Wilcoxon test), indicating that nsSNVs with a lower SIFT or a higher Polyphen-2 score are more likely to cause a positive shift on ∆BA.
 The median GERP scores for the two classes also differ significantly (p-value = 0.0101 from two-sample Wilcoxon test). nsSNVs that cause positive ∆BA are likely to be mapped onto more conserved regions on protein structure (mean = 3.32) than the other group (mean = 2.99).